 There was one unfortunate loser on the Parthian side, the hero of Carrhae himself, Suren.
 Orodes II, whose invasion of Armenia had been a mere distraction - and ended with a patched up peace - was terrified that Suren, carried away by his success, would challenge his royal authority.
 The answer was simple: have him assassinated.

-For some while, the authority of the King of Kings, unchallenged while Parthian power was expanding, had began steadily to diminish, as the noble families, like the Suren (only temporarily humiliated) extended their wealth and power in tthe lands granted to them by the king in return for military service (there was no Parthian army other than the private militias supplied by the nobles).
+For some while, the authority of the King of Kings, unchallenged while Parthian power was expanding, had begun steadily to diminish, as the noble families, like the Suren (only temporarily humiliated) extended their wealth and power in the lands granted to them by the king in return for military service (there was no Parthian army other than the private militias supplied by the nobles).
 The great families increasingly used their power to compete with each other, and challenge eack other's ambitions.
-Thereby they weakened the monarchy- which was already fully capable of weakening itself through the frequent disputes over succession..
+Thereby they weakened the monarchy- which was already fully capable of weakening itself through the frequent disputes over succession.
 The growing instabilty of the Parthian empire foreshadowed the weaknesses of the Feudal System in Europe a millennium later - and their armopured cataphracts looked uncannily like medieval knights-in-armour!

 Parthian follow-up: invasion of Roman territory 51 BC